All Hands and Hearts: Hurricane Florence

-Oaxaca Earthquake Recovery
+Oaxaca earthquake recovery

 On September 7, 2017, one of the most lethal earthquakes in Mexican history hit close to the southern state of Chiapas, with a devastating magnitude of 8.2.
 Just 12 days later and a few hundred miles away, a 7.1 magnitude quake rocked central Mexico, toppling buildings, breaking gas mains, knocking out electricity and sparking fires across Mexico City and other towns in central Mexico.
 All Hands and Hearts' ongoing presence in Mexico following the devastating earthquakes of 2017 continue with an earthquake recovery program opening in Oaxaca in January 2019.
-The program is focused on assisting the Celso Muñoz Primary School and Jardin De Niños 13 De Septiembre Preschool, within the Oaxaca state.
+The program is focused on assisting the Celso Muñoz Primary School and Jardin De Niños 13 De Septiembre Preschool, within the state of Oaxaca.
 Work includes rebuilding and retrofitting classrooms in both schools, along with a number of other school facilities including a library.
 The completion of both schools will ensure students have safe and disaster-resilient learning spaces.